-If we can draw some obvious conclusions from this, the godlier that someone chooses to live, in all likelihood the more suffering they will experience because of it.
-In a country like the United States, we have laws that grant people religious freedom and protect them from persecution, but that is not normally the case in other parts of the world.
-However, we would be amiss if we thought that our freedoms will actually solve the problem.
-Historically, every nation and every culture eventually moves further and further away from Christianity, and eventually persecution of believers will come.
-I think the Word of God somewhat guarantees some of this when it says the following in Philippians 1:29,
+If we can draw some obvious conclusions from this, the godlier that someone chooses to live, in all likelihood the more suffering they will eventually experience because of it.
+In a country like the United States, we have laws that currently grant people certain religious freedoms and protect them from

+5 Harris, pascho, ep.

-^{Php 1:29} For to you it has been granted on behalf of Christ, not only to believe in Him, but also to suffer for His sake,
+Php 1:29 For to you it has been granted on behalf of Christ, not only to believe in Him, but also to suffer for His sake,